Indian National Congress

 On social issues, it advocates secular policies that encourage equal opportunity, right to health, right to education, civil liberty, and support social market economy, and a strong welfare state.
 Being a centrist party, its policies predominantly reflected balanced positions including secularism, egalitarianism, and social stratification.
 The INC supports contemporary economic reforms such as liberalisation, privatisation and globalisation.
 A total of 61 people have served as the president of the INC since its formation.
 Sonia Gandhi is the longest-serving president of the party, having held office for over twenty years from 1998 to 2017 and again from 2019 to 2022 (as interim).
 Mallikarjun Kharge is the current party president.
 The district party is the smallest functional unit of Congress.
 There is also a Pradesh Congress Committee (PCC), present at the state level in every state.
 Together, the delegates from the districts and PCCs form the All India Congress Committee (AICC).
 The party is additionally structured into various committees and segments including the Working Committee (CWC), Seva Dal, Indian Youth Congress (IYC), Indian National Trade Union Congress (INTUC), and National Students' Union of India (NSUI).
-The party holds the annual plenary sessions, at which senior Congress figures promote party policy.